MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Related Work

 Amyloid PET is another important imaging technique widely used to detect abnormal amyloid protein deposits associated with AD~\cite{chetelat2020amyloid,nordberg2004pet,altomare2021diagnostic}.
 With the growing availability of amyloid PET data, researchers have been exploring amyloid PET synthesis using GAN-based frameworks.
-Veta~\etal employed a cGAN to generate synthetic amyloid PET from structural T1-weighted MRI, producing results that closely matched ground-truth images across cognitive conditions~\cite{vega2024image}.
-Lan~\etal developed a multimodal cGAN framework that synthesized amyloid PET images from T1-weighted and FLAIR MRI, achieving superior quality~\cite{lan2021three}.
-In the unpaired domain, Pan~\etal established that CycleGAN could generate synthetic amyloid PET images with quality comparable to paired methods, underscoring its feasibility when aligned MRI–PET datasets are unavailable~\cite{pan2018synthesizing}.
+Vega \emph{et al.} employed a cGAN to generate synthetic amyloid PET from structural T1-weighted MRI, producing results that closely matched ground-truth images across cognitive conditions~\cite{vega2024image}.
+Lan \emph{et al.} developed a multimodal cGAN framework that synthesized amyloid PET images from T1-weighted and FLAIR MRI, achieving superior quality~\cite{lan2021three}.
+In the unpaired domain, Pan \emph{et al.} established that CycleGAN could generate synthetic amyloid PET images with quality comparable to paired methods, underscoring its feasibility when aligned MRI–PET datasets are unavailable~\cite{pan2018synthesizing}.
 Tau PET is the latest and crucial PET technique in AD.
 However, research on tau PET synthesis remains scarce, largely due to the limited availability of tau PET datasets.
-Expanding GAN-based synthesis approaches to tau PET holds significant potentials to advance AD research and clinical care, enabling cost-effective, non-invasive, and scalable access to tau pathology information.
+Expanding GAN-based synthesis approaches to tau PET has a significant potential to advance AD research and clinical care, enabling cost-effective, non-invasive, and scalable access to tau pathology information.